Dalcoin/NTS/nts_read_me.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------|
       Input Documentation:

-      Parameters in 'paramnlo.don'. -> 'paramnlo.don' has been renamed 'parameos.don' in version 1.5.5.
+      Parameters in 'paramnlo.don' has been renamed 'parameos.don' in version 1.5.5.

       Parameter defaults are below.

       Gamma values in 'gamval.don'.

       Default values are set to double matching seven by seven polytropic expansion starting with a adiabatic parameter of 1.5 and running to 4.5 with increments of 0.5.

-      Number density matches at 0.33 and again at 0.46 using from the data found from asymmetric isospin EOS derived using chiral nuclear force models.
+      Number density matches at 0.33 fm^{-3} and again at 0.46 using values from the data found from chiral asymmetric isospin EOS.
+      The Chiral EoS was derived using chiral nuclear force calculations.

       The 'eosin.don' file contains the EOS.
-N2LO and N3LO have been verified with a lambda parameter of 500 MeV.
+N2LO, N3LO and N4LO have been
+      verified with a lambda parameter of both 450 and 500 MeV.

       Program Directions:

       1.)
 Set values in 'parameos.don'.
 (These are the EOS parameters)

-      Parameter list reads as below: (Note: in 1.5.5 ncontrol is no longer an EOS parameter)
+      Parameter list reads as below: (Note: as of verions 1.5.5 ncontrol is no longer an EOS parameter)

       ngval, m, n, rho_i, rho_f, rho_fin, match